mario1084/blog/_posts/2025-09-10-fin_bigquery.md

 ## 1) Installing Python in RStudio

-For this project I will work through the IDE of RStudio given that it is one of the easieast and fastests ways generate a Markdown document with snippets of Python.
-I first installed Python, through the reticulate package and Conda repositories that will allow to run Python commands within the R session.
-The process is simple, first intalling the reticulate with dependencies, then running the install_miniconda() command for installing Python.
-The third step is to accept the conditions of installing Python in the local machine.
-And, finally creating a Python enviroment that will be called (binded) when an Rsession starts (this happens when I couple the Markdown document).
+For this project, I will work through the IDE of RStudio, given that it is one of the easiest and fastest ways to generate a Markdown document with snippets of Python.
+I first installed Python through the reticulate package and Conda repositories, which will allow me to run Python commands within the R session.
+The process is simple, first installing the reticulate with dependencies, then running the install_miniconda() Command for installing Python.
+The third step is to accept the conditions of installing Python on the local machine.
+And, finally, creating a Python environment that will be called (binded) when an
+R session starts (this happens when I couple the Markdown document).

-(If you have already Python installed or you prefer working with Jupiter, skip to part 2).
+(If you have already installed Python or you prefer working with Jupiter, skip to part 2).

 ``` r